Retirement may not be what you expect!

-If your retirement isn’t feeling quite as wonderful as you expected, hypnotherapy could help.
+If your retirement isn’t feeling quite as wonderful as you expected (or is proving just as awful as you’d feared), hypnotherapy could help.
 I’ve used hypnotherapy to help people in Reading, London, Oxford, Thame and Wallingford to adjust to this phase of their life.
 If you need a little help then read on, before picking up the ‘phone and giving me a call.

 Is there a sense of loss?

-On the other hand, of course, there are those who love their jobs enormously.
+There are some people who love their jobs enormously.
 It gets them up in the morning, out of the house and into the wider world.
 They make friends, enjoy the human interaction and find satisfaction in the mental stimulation.
 It leaves them with a sense of achievement.